IBM/ibm-namespace-scope-operator/README.md

-# NamspaceScope - Manage operator and operand authority across namespaces
+# namespaceScope - Manage operator and operand authority across namespaces

 This operator automates the extension of operator watch and service account permission scope to other namespaces in an openshift cluster.